congomongo/congomongo/readme.markdown

   You can get the mongodb-java-api jar [here](http://www.github.com/mongodb/mongo-java-driver).
 Just in case you can't find clojure try looking [here](http://www.github.com/richhickey/clojure).

-Install
+Building congomongo
 -------

-The jar in build may work for some people, (usable) build.xml coming soon.
+You will need a very recent version of the mongo-java-driver due to a bug interfering with serialization of nested maps in earlier version.
+A working jar is included in deps, but feel free to swap it out with a newer one.

+In the congomongo root directory type:

+    ant -Dclojure.jar=<path/to/my/clojure.jar>

+and voila, you should find a shiny new congomongo jar that's ready and raring to get on the classpath.

 TODO
 ----

-* build.xml
-* indexes
+* tests
-* mapReduce
+* MapReduce
 * concurrency
 * validations
 * collection specific attributes
 * refactor coercion interface
-* inline everything
+* definline everything

 ### Feedback

 CongoMongo is a work in progress.
 If you've used, improved, or abused it I'd love to hear about it.
-Drop me a line at spam_central.boekhoffa@spam_me_please.gmail.i_like_spam.com.
+Contact me at somnium@gmx.us